buildpacks/docs/content/docs/for-platform-operators/how-to/integrate-ci/tekton.md

       description: env vars to pass to the lifecycle binaries
   workspaces:
     - name: source-workspace # Directory where application source is located.
 (REQUIRED)
-    # - name: cache-workspace # Directory where cache is stored (OPTIONAL)
   tasks:
     - name: fetch-repository # This task fetches a repository from github, using the `git-clone` task you installed
       taskRef: